 Eligibility Requirements (XIIth/A Level or other equivalent qualifying examination marks)

-· If English is not opted at the ‘A’ Level, then at least 50% marks in English at ’O’ Level or equivalent examination
+- If English does not opt at the ‘A’ Level, then at least 50% marks in English at ’O’ Level or equivalent examination

 PS: Admission will be subject to the Kathmandu University norms and qualifying an entrance exam conducted by the Kathmandu University, for which all applicants are advised to prepare themselves (applicants with NEET/SAT 2018 acceptable scores may not be required to undertake the entrance exam).